opf/mijn-bureau-infra/docs/docs/development/adr/adr-mb-003.md

 ## Consequences

+**Pros:**

-✅ With Helmfile we can leverage the existing extensive Helm Chart community ecosystem, which reduces development time.
+- ✅ With Helmfile we can leverage the existing extensive Helm Chart community ecosystem, which reduces development time.
-✅ The infrastructure will be declaratively managed in version control, ensuring reproducible deployments.
+- ✅ The infrastructure will be declaratively managed in version control, ensuring reproducible deployments.
-✅ Helmfile does not require specific programming knowledge from infrastructure teams.
+- ✅ Helmfile does not require specific programming knowledge from infrastructure teams.

+**Cons:**

-❌ Helmfile does not have a type system, which increases development time due to typing mistakes.
+- ❌ Helmfile does not have a type system, which increases development time due to typing mistakes.
-❌ We cannot use software development best practices and abstractions that we would be able to use in for example cdk8s or Kubernetes Operators.
+- ❌ We cannot use software development best practices and abstractions that we would be able to use in for example cdk8s or Kubernetes Operators.
-❌ Templating can become complex very quickly, increasing development time.
+- ❌ Templating can become complex very quickly, increasing development time.